pereznetworks/Pagination-and-Content-Filter-Plugin/readme.md

 # A Pagination and Content Filter Plugin

-  - This was originally built for Project 2 of TeamTreehouse, Tech Degree, Full Stack JavaScript, Unit 2
+  - This was originally built for Project 2 of TeamTreehouse, Tech Degree, Full Stack JavaScript

 ## Eventually...
   - It will be adpated to be a completely modular jquery plugin and an npm package